-Opioid dependence is a sinister disease.
-Due to the highly addictive nature of opiates, many easily fall victim to this addiction.
-Many opioid addictions begin with prescribed pain relievers after an injury or post-surgery.
-Other common means of dependence include, but are not limited to, personal struggles, environment, or a genetic predisposition to addiction.
+Opioid addiction is a sinister disease.
+Many addictions begin with prescribed pain relievers after an injury or post-surgery.
+Other common means of dependence and addiction include, but are not limited to, personal struggles, environment, or a genetic predisposition to addiction.

 There are several commonly prescribed opioids available today.
 They include:

 Opioids can be divided into three categories: natural, semi-synthetic, and fully-synthetic.
-Natural opioids are compounds that are not chemically altered.
+Natural opioids are compounds that are not chemically altered and also go by the name “opiates”.
 These include morphine, codeine, and thebaine.
 Semi-synthetic opioids are natural compounds that are then chemically altered to create the desired drug effect.
 These include hydrocodone, oxycodone(Oxycontin), hydromorphone, and heroin.
 Fully-synthetic opioids are completely man made and not derived from any natural source.
 These include fentanyl, methadone, and tramadol, among others.